 This post may contain affiliate links, which means we may earn money or products from the products or services mentioned in this post.

 Are you visiting Aquatica and have small kids in tow?
 I am happy to tell you that Aquatica is great if you have younger children!
-Thanks to great Orlando weather, we were able to visit Aquatica in January and had a blast.
+Thanks to great Orlando weather, you can visit Aquatica on most days throughout the year.
 For you parents out there, here is my guide to Aquatica with toddlers!

 Strict Outside Food and Beverage Policy